wangbingjie/blast/docs/dev_running_blast.rst

 ---------------------

-To run tests with the blast app, while the full_dev or slim_dev containers are up, in a separate terminal run,
+To run tests with the blast app, while the full_dev or slim_dev containers are up, in a separate terminal run

 .. code:: none